starburstdata/ps-sep-health-checker/README.md

     - input_file: File "input_health_check_configs.json" that contain predefined KPIs and corresponding queries.
     - hostname: Starburst host url
     - port: port
-    - role: role to assume (The role must have select access on the given catalog/schema tables
+    - role: role to assume when using biac (The role must have select access on the given catalog/schema tables
     - username: input connection user (masked)
     - password: input connection user pasword (masked)
     - catalog: The catalog that exposes the insights db